oalid-cse/LaravelDBExport/README.md

 # LaravelDBExport

-A simple database export package for laravel.
+A simple mysql database export package for laravel.

   - You can export your database easily in laravel by using this package
   - For Security perpose you can set whitlist ip addresses to set limited access